 ||Prone to digging when they are bored.

 The average cost of a Boxer puppy is around $900 if you are buying from a breeder.
 Anyhow, the cost can range from $500 to $1500 if you are looking for a Boxer dog for sale.
 If you want to adopt a Boxer from a shelter or a rescue organization, it will cost you much less.
 The American Boxer Club is a great place to start your search if you have decided to adopt a dog.

 You need to do plenty of research to decide which dog breed is suitable for you.
 There is a wide range of dog breeds out there that you can research and decide which dog best suits your lifestyle.

 Have you heard about emotional support dogs?
 These dogs are specially trained to maintain their owner’s emotional state.

 Boxers are playful and active dogs.
 Although strong and sober at first, they make great companions.
 They are also known as guard dogs and if properly trained they can make the best companion for people with any mental health condition.
-If you are suffering from any mental health disorder and want to own a dog for comfort and love, Boxer can be the best option.
+If you are suffering from any mental health disorder and want to get an emotional support animal, Boxer can be the best option.

-To qualify for an ESA, you will need an ESA letter from a licensed mental health professional.
+To qualify for an ESA, you will need an Emotional Support Animal Letter from a licensed mental health professional.